FC Juárez

-Fútbol Club Juárez, also known as Bravos de Juárez or simply Juárez, is a Mexican professional football club based in Ciudad Juárez, Chihuahua.
-The club currently competes in Liga MX, the top division of Mexican football, and plays its home matches at the Estadio Olímpico Benito Juárez.
+Fútbol Club Juárez, also known as Bravos de Juárez, is a professional football club based in Ciudad Juárez, Chihuahua, Mexico.
+The club competes in Liga MX, the top division of Mexican football, and plays its home matches at Estadio Olímpico Benito Juárez.
+Founded in 2015, the club secured a place in the Liga MX by acquiring the franchise of Lobos BUAP in 2019.